kubestellar/kubestellar/docs/content/direct/installation-errors.md

 [a known issue of
 kind](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).
 However,
-that document does not mention the additional complexity that arises when your host is a Mac, which does not natively run containers and so uses a virtual machine with a Linux guest OS.
+that document does not mention the additional complexity that arises when the OS running the containers is the guest OS inside a virtual machine on your host (e.g., a Mac, which does not natively run containers and so uses a virtual machine with a Linux guest OS).

 ## Symptoms